NawarMalhis/LIST-S2/README.md

 ./list-s2 data
 ```

 LIST-S2 processes all fasta sequences in the target directory.
-Each sequence must be in a fasta format in a separate file with the extension ‘.fast’.
+Each sequence must be in a fasta format in a separate file with the extension ‘.fasta’.
 The UniProt database is divided into 33 equal sections.
 Each input sequence is aligned to all 33 sections, and then results are merged.
 LIST-S2 utilizes system memory caching to reduce disk read by aligning up to n (default n=100) sequences to each of the DBs 33 sections before starting aligning to the next section.

 NCBI blastp is used for alignment using m threads (default m = 4).
 To use different n and m values, include these values in the command line: